Rhinoplasty is a surgery that is often done to improve the appearance of the nose.

 This can happen to people of certain backgrounds – usually Mediterranean – due to a genetic predisposition.

-The bruises may not be broken down and absorbed by the body, leaving iron or hemoglobin deposits behind resulting in changing the skin’s color.
+The bruises may not be broken down and absorbed by the body, leaving iron or hemoglobin deposits behind resulting in changing the skin’s colour.

 Even if this happens to you, fear not!
 The result is not permanent discoloration, correcting this condition is possible through similar treatments to those for sun spots.